 3. KALE AND SWISS CHARD

 CALCIUM CONTENT – 1 cup (cooked) 197MG 19.7% of your daily intake.

-Kale and Swiss chard have the highest calcium content of all the vegetables, and also contain fiber, phytonutrients, iron, magnesium, phosphorus, potassium, and vitamins C, E and A.
+Kale and Swiss chard have the highest calcium content of all the vegetables.
+They also contain fibre, phytonutrients, iron, magnesium, phosphorus, potassium and vitamins C, E and A.

 4. SESAME SEEDS

 CALCIUM CONTENT – 1 tablespoon 140MG 14% of your daily intake.